vapory-legacy/vapash/README.md

 ## Optimizations

-This section decscribes the optimizations, modification and tweaks applied in this library in relation to [Ethash reference implementation].
+This section decscribes the optimizations, modification and tweaks applied in this library in relation to [Vapash reference implementation].

 The library contains a set of micro-benchmarks.
 Build and run `bench` tool.